-3. How will I know how my child is doing?
+2. How will I know how my child is doing?

 You will receive termly Grade Cards, indicating progress against targets.
 In addition, there are parent/carer consultations where you can meet with subject teachers.
-The Form Tutor is also a point of contact, as is the Director of Learning for your child's year group as well as the SENCo, if appropriate.
+The Specialised Learning Team also offer parent/carer contact meetings, both individual, virtually, and face-to-face as a parent support group The Form Tutor is also a point of contact, as is the Director of Learning for your child's year group as well as the SENCo, if appropriate.
 Subject tutors can also be emailed or telephoned and there are Pastoral Administrative staff who will be able to answer questions.

-4. How will the learning and development provision be matched to my child's needs?
+3. How will the learning and development provision be matched to my child's needs?